Former Georgia basketball star Terry Fair dies at 59

 ATHENS, Ga.
-(AP)Terry Fair, a key player on Georgia only men’s Final Four team, has died at the age of 59, the school announced.
+(AP)Terry Fair, a key player on Georgia only men’s Final Four team, has died at the age of 59.

 The university said Fair died Thursday of natural causes in his hometown of Macon, Georgia.
 Bibb County Coroner Leon Jones confirmed Fair’s death.